Compound Amino Acid Injections

 Subcutaneous injections are a less common alternative to intramuscular and may be a less painful method for some patients, although this should be discussed with a healthcare professional.
 When inserting the needle for subcutaneous injection, inject the Amino Blend solution into the tissue layer between the skin and muscle using a fattier area as an injection site, such as the lower abdominal area or the side or back of your upper arm.
 Depending on how much fat you have on your skin, the needle should be held at either a 45- or 90-degree angle.

 Right after you inject the needle, whether you do it intramuscularly or subcutaneously, slightly pull back on the plunger of the syringe to make sure there is no blood going into the syringe.
-If there is blood when you pull back, that means the needle is in a blood vessel and you should immediately withdraw and restart the injection with a new needle.
+If there is blood when you pull back, that means the needle is in a blood vessel and immediately withdraw and restart the injection with a new needle.
 If there is no blood, this means you are injecting into the muscle and can proceed by pushing on the plunger to release the medication.
 After successful injection, apply pressure with a cotton ball and apply a bandage to stop any bleeding.
 Always dispose of your used needles and other injection waste in an approved biohazard container.

 This is a very fair question, and in most cases, the answer is yes!
-As always, medicine should be taken at a dosage and frequency suggested by your doctor, and Before starting any new supplement or medicine, however, you should always consult with a healthcare professional or a telemedicine provider to determine what the right solution is for you, and to ensure that an Amino Blend won’t negatively interact with anything you’re already taking.
+As always, medicine should be taken at a dosage and frequency suggested by your doctor.
+Before starting any new supplement or medicine, always consult with a healthcare professional or a telemedicine provider to determine what the right solution is for you, and to ensure that an Amino Blend won’t negatively interact with anything you’re already taking.
 Consulting with a telemedicine provider is easy with Invigor Medical.